bihealth/bih-cluster/bih-cluster/docs/admin/resource-registration.md

 ## GPU Nodes

+!!! hint
-> **Make sure to read the FAQ entry "[I have problems connecting to the GPU node!
-What's wrong?](Manual-Useful-Tips-Frequently-Asked-Questions#i-have-problems-connecting-to-the-gpu-node-whats-wrong)".**
+    Make sure to read the FAQ entry "[I have problems connecting to the GPU node!
+What's wrong?](../help/faq.md#i-have-problems-connecting-to-the-gpu-node-whats-wrong)".**

 1. If you want to use the GPU node, please send an email to hpc-gatekeeper@bihealth.de with the following information:
     - For how long do you want to have access?